OpenAiTx/OpenAiTx/projects/bird-bench/BIRD-Interact/README.md

 Please note that before your evaluation process, when Docker loads the databases, errors may occasionally occur due to environment inconsistency (these will not terminate the process but will appear in the Docker logs).
 As a result, some databases may fail to load properly, leading to empty databases.
 This will cause the evaluation results to be abnormally low.
 👉 Therefore, we strongly recommend checking the Docker logs for any errors **before running the evaluation** and verifying that all databases have been successfully loaded.

+👉 We have updated the **Submission Guidelines**, where the customized agent scaffolds are supported.
+Please feel free to take a look at our detailed submission guidelines [here](https://docs.google.com/document/d/1F1DSqHDBzGvXFlWU8iCl9otkqxIefgcH/edit?usp=sharing&ouid=108161566779099489782&rtpof=true&sd=true).

 ## 📰 News

+- [2025-11-06] 🐛 **Bug Fix** & 🐳 **Docker update**: Update the sqlglot version to 26.16.4 to fix the bug that the sql parser cannot parse the SQL correctly for user simulator.
+You could fix this by re-install it by `pip install sqlglot==26.16.4` in the `bird_interact_eval` env.
+The `bird_interact_eval` image is also updated, so you could also pull it and recreate the `bird_interact_eval` container.

+- [2025-10-21] 🐳 **Docker update**: We added the docker for Full DB Env.
+And we pushed 3 docker images (Base/Full DB Env and the evaluation environment for both `a-Interact` and `c-Interact`) to Docker Hub to facilitate the environment setup.
+No need to download the DB dumps and build the images manually!

+- [2025-10-08] 📝 Our **[Bird-Interact paper](https://huggingface.co/papers/2510.05318)** is now publicly available!
+  It presents the full details, methodology, and evaluation of our interactive text-to-SQL benchmark.
+  👉 Check it out and know more about the ideas behind [BIRD-Interact](https://bird-interact.github.io/).

 - [2025-08-26] 🚀 We're excited to announce the release of the **[BIRD-Interact-Full (600)](https://huggingface.co/datasets/birdsql/bird-interact-full)** set!
 It's a tough one — the best LLMs are only achieving a **16.33%** success rate, with just **10.0%** on the `c-interact` and `a-interact` portions.